-We launched social sharing recently to rave reviews.
-Within just a few clicks in GatherUp you can take a review and create a customized graphic to showcase your review on Twitter, Facebook, Instagram and Google Posts.
+We launched social sharing to rave reviews.
+With just a few clicks in GatherUp you can take a review and create a customized graphic to showcase your review on Facebook, Instagram and Google Posts.

 Our social sharing editor lets you grab a review and customize the design background using colors, images and photo overlays.
 It’s really easy to create an amazing piece of visual content in seconds.

 There you have it, my 5x Review Strategy to get the most from your reviews.
 As you can see this strategy illustrates how we view review and reputation marketing at GatherUp.
 Stop just collecting reviews and put them to work over and over again to gain your next customer… who will write you a review.

 Here is the final 5x Strategy along with the GatherUp features you will use to make it happen.